tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

     - Most users have access to: `short`, `batch`, `intel` and `highmem`
     - Students registered under the statistics department, only have access to: `statsdept`
     - Users of labs owning computer nodes also can access: `<pi_name>lab`
-- The other settings chosen above are suitable for a short testing tasks
 - For more details on argument settings for `srun`, see [here](http://hpcc.ucr.edu/manuals_linux-cluster_jobs.html)

 Download `R_for_HPC_demo.R` file to you HPCC account as follows.